MaraRinn/WOLF-Tutorial/notes.md

 + Find or build a tool to build TOC from Markdown headings
 + Find or build a tool to generate table of illustrations
 + Resource conversion table listing the producer that you can get desired materials from (ie: one column for a resource, second column showing which modules have the recipe)
++ Pictures of each location
+  + from orbit to give an overview
+  + from destination to show specifics
++ Include the route building in the walkthrough specifically
++ Upgrade to Orbital Route Builder 75 earlier in Minmus campaign
++ Merge the walkthrough with the save game repository

+## Checklists

+### Route Building

+1. Save game as "building route origin to destination"
+2. Move all consumables (propellant, supplies, fertilizer) to nearby storage
+3. Start route
+4. Load consumables required for out-and-back trip (record comsumables loaded eg: delta-v for a rocket)
+5. Quicksave
+6. Start the outbound journey
+7. Arrive at destination
+8. End the route (record consumables remaining)
+9. Quicksave
+10. Start route
+11. Start the return journey
+12. Arrive at origin (record consumables remaining)
+13. Load consumables required to reduce route cost to 0
+14. End the route
+15. Save game as "Buillt route A to B"

+770m/s
+410m/s

 ## References